adamrenklint/dilla/README.md

 #### step

-Fires when a scheduled event should start or stop.
+Fires when a scheduled note should start or stop.
+For notes with undefined or falsy duration value (i.e. oneshots), no *stop* step event is triggered.

 ```javascript
 dilla.on('step', function (step) {